GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 You want to choose the pleasure of growth, prepare yourself for some pain.
 Want less pain, shrink go be part of the herd.

-Not to take possession of
+Not to take possession of your goals is just that,
+Let your life be an accident.

+We are more i